-"Calculate the weight of machinery

-750kg/cu.metre of fresh maize.
+"Calculate the weight of machinery needed to pack to a density of 750kg/cu.metre of fresh maize.

 tors rolling continuously would not be enough to achieve this with a typical harvest rate of 120t/hour."
 Once the clamp is filled, start the sealing process with an oxygen barrier film on top, suggests Mrs Bradley.
-"On top of that, use a single woven sheet over the top, then weight with mats, gravel bags, touching tyres or bales.
+"On top of that, use a single 1000-gauge or two 500-gauge polythene sheets, then pull tight and fold together with the side sheets to create a seal.
+"To prevent damage, put a woven sheet over the top, then weight with mats, gravel bags, touching tyres or bales.
 Net to stop birds, and bait to stop rodents."